Aditya-Asthana/data_structures_project/README.md

 First, paste the following command in your terminal to download our program: "git clone https://github.com/Aditya-Asthana/data_structures_project.git".
 Our project uses a clang++ and a Makefike to compile, so we build and run the executable with the following method.

+Open the repo in VSCode using open folder in container, and select Dockerfile.

 Use "cd build" in the terminal to get to our build folder.

 Run "make" in your terminal.
 This will create the main executable.